josefadamcik/josefadamcik.cz/_posts/2022-05-09-starforged-valentin-campaing-start.md

 We  are almost there.
 But as we jump to the waypoint we find ourselves in a dense nebula cloud.
 Partially covered by the stardust, a ship hails us.

 "Orca, prepare to be bearded.
-The easiest would be to cooperate, nobody have to be hurt."
+The easiest would be to cooperate, nobody has to be hurt."

 It's  an old harvester, a huge ship.
 Usually used for fuel excavation.
 This one is modified and armed.
 Crude skull&bones painting covers its hull.

 "I am sorry, big ship, we have some comm trouble, I haven't got your message.
 The rest of our fleet is here in a minute, I am sure they have comms in a better shape and are happy to talk to you."

-Trying to get some time, a quickly plot a course  deeper into the cloud, hoping to be able to hide until the engines are ready.
+Trying to get some time, I quickly plot a course  deeper into the cloud, hoping to be able to hide until the engines are ready.

 <aside>
 Face danger (+shadow) [4+3=7 vs 9 | 3] weak hit
 </aside>

-Taking  an opportunity of more dense wave of start dust, I quickly start the engines and move away.
+Taking  an opportunity of a more dense wave of start dust, I quickly start the engines and move away.
 The maneuver is jerkier than I anticipated and the sudden force catapulted my coffee kettle.
 It flew over the cabin and with a loud bang crashed into my skull.

 <aside>
 Endure harm (-1), trying to resist the harm [5+4=9 vs 8 | 6] strong hit.